Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - malloc / calloc
 - unions

-## Video 35.1: Code Review: "Cube2: Sauerbraten"
+## Video 54: Code Review: "Cube2: Sauerbraten"
 - understand a complex legacy C++ code base
 - use clang-tidy modernize to see suggestions
 - how to approach refactoring

-## Video 35.2: Understand WinAPI Code
+## Video 55: Understand WinAPI Code

-## Video 35: Review & Road Ahead
+## Video 56: Review & Road Ahead
+C++ is paradigm agnostic.
+To Master C++ you need to know and understand these, so you can always choose the right tool for the job:
+- imperative
+- functional
+- concurrent
+- performance based
+- data oriented
+- test driven
+- ...

+Familiarize yourself with the C++ Core Guidelines.

+Stay up to date on isocpp.org